bitelchux/strayeddy.github.io/README.md

-# [Meditate In Peace]
+# [HeadPause]

-[Meditate In Peace] is an informative page for people to go meditate in our studio.
+[HeadPause] is an informative page for people to receive meditation therapy.

 ## Copyright and License

-Copyright 2017 Meditate In Peace.
+Copyright 2017 HeadPause.